What is the Water Quality in Houston, Texas?

 But there’s no reason to lose hope.
 There are things you can do in your household as well as things you can do at a community level.

-- Use Berkey water filters with activated carbon to filter out 37 of the 46 contaminants in your drinking water.
+- Use Berkey water filters with activated carbon to filter out at least 80.4% of contaminants in your drinking water.

 - These are more expensive than pitchers to purchase, but can be more effective.